HamsaVardhiniM/CapX_Project/setup_instructions.md

 ## Prerequisites
 - Python 3.7 or later
 - Jupyter Notebook or JupyterLab installed
 - Internet connection for installing dependencies
+-  Download the Jupyter Notebooks in the repository to your local machine.
+- Ensure you have a working Python environment (Python 3.7 or later).
+- Make sure to install the necessary dependencies (which is outlined in requirements.txt).

 ## Steps to Set Up the Environment